knative/docs/docs/eventing/experimental-features/transport-encryption.md

   transport-encryption: "strict"
 ```

-## Trusting CA in a specific event sender
+## Trusting CA for a specific event sender

 Event sources, triggers or subscriptions are considered event senders and they can be configured to
 trust specific CA certificates.